 Along with co-author Shawn Welch, Guy has published APE: Author, Publisher, Entrepreneur: How to Publish A Book.
 The aim of APE is a “how to” for budding authors on how to get their words published.

 Whether it’s via a “traditional” book publisher, or going down the route of doing-it-yourself (which Guy rather endearingly calls “artisanal publishing”), APE outlines the (often painful) process of publishing a book.
 Think of it as a reference manual.
 A sort of “Everything You Wanted To Know About Publishing A Book, But Were Afraid To Ask.”

 Educational, Informative – and Humorous

 While it features many real-life stories, APE isn’t simply a memoir of past experiences publishing books.
 The goal is to educate and inform the reader, something which it does rather well.
 Rather than favoring one publishing model over another, APE gives a balanced account of the pros and cons of using a publisher vs. rolling-your-own.

-As with Guy’s other books, APE is written in an informative yet light-hearted style with short, easily-digestible chapters.
+As with Guy’s other books such as Enchantment or Art Of The Start, APE is written in an informative yet light-hearted style with short, easily-digestible chapters.
 The book has a lot of great advice and information, and features lots of links that go into more detail about various subjects covered in the book.